World Natural Heritage in Japan

 07:00

-Yodogo River
+Yodogawa River

 Another world awaits you as you advance along the mountain trail.
 The songs of unfamiliar wild birds ring out through the forest, and giant trees that may be thousands of years old benevolently extend their branches toward the heavens.
 Just when you're ready for a break, you reach a mountain hut.
-Beyond it flows the Yodogo River with its gentle, emerald-green waters.
+Beyond it flows the Yodogawa River with its gentle, emerald-green waters.
 Sit down on the riverbank and enjoy a cup of coffee.
 Surely there can be no better place to bathe in the morning sunlight streaming through the leaves of the forest.

 トロッコ道